TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/35ContributingAStepByStepGuideUsingYourBrowserAndGitHub.md

 In this step-by-step guide you will create a new Step-by-Step guide and create a *pull request*, asking for your guide to be included in the TYPO3 Step-by-Step guides.

+Here is the approach we'll take:

+- Create a GitHub account
+- Copy content from the template
+- Create a new file
+- Create a fork
+- Commit your changes
+- Open a pull request

 ## Prerequisites

 ### Tools and technology